quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part22_Kernel-based_Fu.md

 ---

 #### Linear Semi-Gradient n-step TD Convergence
 Background context: The text discusses the convergence properties of linear semi-gradient n-step temporal difference (TD) methods.
 These methods are used in reinforcement learning and are known to converge under standard conditions, providing an error bound that is within a range achievable by Monte Carlo methods.
-As \(n\) increases, this bound approaches zero.
+As $n$ increases, this bound approaches zero.
 :p What does the text say about the convergence properties of linear semi-gradient n-step TD?
 ??x
-The text states that linear semi-gradient n-step TD is guaranteed to converge under standard conditions for all \(n\).
+The text states that linear semi-gradient n-step TD is guaranteed to converge under standard conditions for all $n $.
 The error achieved asymptotically by Monte Carlo methods provides a bounding error.
-This bound becomes tighter as \(n\) increases and approaches zero, although very high \(n\) results in slower learning.
+This bound becomes tighter as $ n $increases and approaches zero, although very high$ n$ results in slower learning.

 For example:
 ```java